 The options include Museum Island (Museumsinsel) with the famous Pergamonmuseum, the paintings of the European Old Masters in the Kulturforum, the Babelsberg film studio, or a trip out to nearby Potsdam, with the splendid Sanssouci Palace and gardens.

-If you would prefer to remain closer to the main theme of our tour, we recommend one of the following options:
+However, if you would prefer to remain closer to the main theme of our tour, we recommend one of the following options:

-- The Jewish Museum – an astonishing work of contemporary architecture by Daniel Libeskind offering an insight into the millennial history and culture of the Jews in Germany,
+- The Jewish Museum – an astonishing work of contemporary architecture by Daniel Libeskind offering an insight into the millennial history and culture of the Jews in Germany.

 - The Stasi Museum – in the former secret police headquarters we learn about the functioning of the system of invigilation and terror in the Communist German Democratic Republic,

 - The Scheunenviertel – the former Jewish quarter in Berlin, now home to a trendy art scene.
 The dominant architectural feature in the district is the New Synagogue with its golden domes, Germany’s largest, reconstructed after the destruction of the “Crystal Night”,